 The number of awards and amounts vary from year to year based on funding.
 For a complete description of awards please visit our Scholarship Programs page.

-Applicants for our 2019 Annual Gala Scholarship must meet the following criteria:
+Applicants for our 2022 Scholarships must meet the following criteria:

 - Be currently attending a law school in San Diego County or with ties to San Diego County.

 - Be of African American heritage and/or have made significant contributions to the African American community.

 - Demonstrate an intent to practice law in San Diego County.

 - For Bar Exam Scholarship consideration, candidates must be in their 3L year and plan to sit for the February or July 2023 California Bar Exam.